vigrodong/qwe.js/README.md

 # qwe.js
- it can used by q just like jquery can use by $
+ it can make object operation simpler contain some api just like underscore and lodash